You’ve got a negative review!

 If the inappropriate review(s) are not taken down after being flagged to Google after 3 days, the next step is to report the review to Google Small Business Support.
 Follow these steps to get in touch with Google’s support for businesses:

-- Head to support.google.com/business, and click ‘Contact Us‘ in the top right of the browser.
+- Head to support.google.com/business, and click ‘Contact Us‘ icon.

 - Click ‘customer reviews and photos‘, then click ‘Review removal issues‘.

 - Select ‘contact support‘.
 Fill out the information and you will then be contacted within 24 hours by Google My Business team.

 - When Google support contacts you, you are required to outline why you think the review should be removed – so be prepared!
 Know which policy it violates, and be ready to explain why a review looks false in your opinion.

 - Google support may decide that the review will be escalated to a specialist who will make the final decision about taking down the review.

 - All you have to do now is wait to hear back from the member of the support team.

 Pro tip: If you have a company Twitter account, tweeting the Google My Business team (@GoogleMyBiz) may put you in touch with someone who can help get the process started.
 Otherwise, the Google Community support forum is an excellent resource for advice about dealing with negative reviews, and inappropriate review removals.

 With the right approach, you can deal effectively with negative reviews, and maintain the good reputation your business has online.